gbucci/koios_vrs/README.md

 ## Common Pitfalls

-1. **Reference genome mismatch**: VCF must be hg38. hg19/GRCh37 VCFs will fail during KOIOS processing.
+1. **Reference genome specification**: Specify the correct `ref_genome` parameter ("hg19" or "hg38") to match your input VCF.
+If using hg19, the pipeline will automatically perform liftover.
+2. **LiftOver failures**: Some variants in complex genomic regions may fail hg19-to-hg38 liftover.
+These are excluded with a warning message.
-2. **Missing clinical CSV**: Pipeline expects CSV with same base filename as VCF.
+3. **Missing clinical CSV**: Pipeline expects CSV with same base filename as VCF.
-3. **Sample ID mismatch**: Sample column name in VCF must exactly match `sample_id` in clinical CSV.
+4. **Sample ID mismatch**: Sample column name in VCF must exactly match `sample_id` in clinical CSV.
-4. **Multi-sample VCFs**: Pipeline only processes single-sample VCFs by design.
+5. **Multi-sample VCFs**: Pipeline only processes single-sample VCFs by design.
-5. **VRS API failures**: Network issues or invalid HGVSg may result in NA values for `vrs_id`.
+6. **VRS API failures**: Network issues or invalid HGVSg may result in NA values for `vrs_id`.
 Pipeline continues processing.
+7. **First-time AnnotationHub usage**: The first run with hg19 input will download the liftover chain file (~6MB) from AnnotationHub, which is then cached locally.

 ## Authors